Two-stage dispersion mechanism of clean spherical bubbles rising in a chain: Discussion

 The bubble chain model demonstrates that the first-stage dispersion (separation into two streams) arises from bubble--bubble interaction, whereas the second-stage dispersion (expansion of the dispersion region) arises from the upward flow.
 Furthermore, the frequency dependence arises from the effect of the upward flow.
 We quantitatively evaluate the frequency dependence of the effect of bubble--bubble interaction and upward flow effect from experimentally observed bubbles.

 We introduce two geometric parameters to characterize the dispersion: the major-axis width $W_1$ and the minor-axis width $W_2$ (Fig.~\ref{fig14}).

 We approximate the bubble passage distribution as an ellipse for each horizontal cross-section, and compute $W_1$ and $W_2$ using principal component analysis.
 We project the bubble passage coordinates ($x_i$, $y_i$) for each cross-section onto the first principal component and define $W_1$ as the difference between the maximum and minimum projected values; $W_2$ is analogously defined using the second principal component.
+We determine the $95\%$ confidence intervals along the directions of the first and second principal components, defining their respective widths as $W_1$ and $W_2$.
+For $f= 4\,\mathrm{Hz}$, we do not define the $95\%$ confidence intervals as there are a limited number of bubbles; instead, we directly employ the difference between the maximum and minimum values as $W_1$ and $W_2$.

 According to the model analysis, the first stage of dispersion results from bubble--bubble interaction, and the second stage results from the upward flow.
 According to the experimental results, The bubbles spread in a particular direction during the first dispersion stage, increasing $W_1$ while leaving $W_2$ nearly unchanged.
 Bubbles disperse in radial directions during the second dispersion stage, increasing both $W_1$ and $W_2$.
 Therefore, $W_1$ reflects the combined effects of bubble--bubble interaction and upward flow, whereas $W_2$ isolates the upward flow contribution.
 Consequently, $W_1-W_2$ quantifies dispersion induced solely by bubble--bubble interaction.

 Figure~\ref{fig15} shows the relationship between dispersion and height $z$ for each frequency.

 The vertical axis shows the dimensionless dispersion parameters $W_1/R$ and $W_2/R$, and the horizontal axis shows the dimensionless height $z/R$, where $R$ is the bubble radius.
 For $f=4, 8\,\mathrm{Hz}$, both $W_1$ and $W_2$ remain nearly constant up to $\sim z/R=400$ and $300$, respectively.
 Above these heights, both parameters increase monotonically with $z/R$, indicating weak but sustained dispersion.
 Both $W_1-W_2$ (bubble--bubble interaction) and $W_2$ (upward flow) gradually increase, suggesting that modest bubble--bubble interaction combined with weak upward flow produces limited overall dispersion at these frequencies.
 For $f=12\,\mathrm{Hz}$, $W_1-W_2$ increases sharply at around $z/R=160$, before maintaining an approximately constant width thereafter.
 In contrast, the upward flow contribution $W_2$ increases monotonically with height.
 Thus, bubble--bubble interactions act locally at an early stage, whereas upward flow continuously enhances dispersion during bubble ascent.
 For $f=20\,\mathrm{Hz}$, $W_1-W_2$ gradually increases near $z/R=160$, then saturates and maintains a constant width.
 Meanwhile, $W_2$ continues to increase monotonically, indicating persistent dispersion driven by the upward flow.
 These trends suggest that bubble--bubble interactions trigger dispersion locally at the early stage for higher frequencies ($f=12, 20\,\mathrm{Hz}$), while sustained lift generated by the upward flow dominates the subsequent dispersion region expansion.